deskmatik/deskmatik/README.md

 | 7        | blue                 | white-brown          | GND               |GND         |
 | 8        | yellow               | brown                | VDD (5V)          |VIN         |

-Note: In order to keep my original cable I used a simple ethernet cable.
-Cable color mapping is provided in table above.
+Note: In order to keep my original cable a simple ethernet cable can be used.
+Ethernet cable color mapping is provided in table above.

 ### How to build the source code?
 It can be built using Arduino IDE.
 Currently supports ESP8266 boards.